xdanieldzd/sharpocarina/MapDev/ReadMe.txt

                the separate controls below will have to be changed here.
 Again, please refer to the z64 Wiki for more information.

+   - Exit Number: Which exit walking onto this collision type should trigger, according to the scene's exit list.
+Note that 0 disables the trigger.

    - Echo Range: Change the echo level; overrides global settings.

    - Environment: Select which environment setup to use; remember that it has to be defined,